24 Different Types of Bees in Michigan

 The Two-Spotted Longhorn Bee (Melissodes bimaculata) is a native bee species found in Michigan that plays an important role in pollinating plants in the area.

 This bee has two black spots on its abdomen and is mostly black with a hint of orange around its thorax.
-The female Two-Spotted Longhorn Bee can reach up to 18 mm in length, while the male is slightly smaller, ranging from 13-15 mm.
+The female Two-Spotted Longhorn Bee can reach up to 18 mm long, while the male is slightly smaller, ranging from 13-15 mm.

 These specific types of bees in Michigan typically nest in soil or abandoned burrows that other insects dug out.
 They feed on nectar and pollen from various flowers, including clover, dandelion, and aster.